From Moral Issues that Divide Us

 Reason and Emotion

-Both assumptions about moral reasoning were challenged by Scottish philosopher David Hume (1711-1776).
+Both of these two assumptions about moral reasoning were challenged by Scottish philosopher David Hume (1711-1776).
 First, Hume argues, moral assessments are not rational judgments about any facts.
 When I make the moral assessment that “Bob acted justly,” I am not using my reason at all, but am feeling a sense of pleasure about Bob’s conduct.
 In Hume’s words, “morality. . . is more properly felt than judged of” (Treatise, 3.1.2).
 There is no moral fact to be rationally discovered, or no mysterious moral Forms to be grasped through reason.
 Moral assessment is only an emotional reaction, and it has nothing to do with our rational faculty.
-Second, according to Hume, reason is incapable of motivating us to act in any way whatsoever—moral or otherwise.
+Second, according to Hume, reason is incapable of motivating us to act in any way whatsoever, moral or otherwise.
 I eat because I feel like eating, not because I rationally assess facts about my food needs.
 I go to work each morning because I feel like making an honest living, not because I rationally judge it to be the best course of action.
 I act justly because a feeling of justice motivates me to do so, not because my reason instructs me to do so.
 By itself, “reason is perfectly inert, and can never either prevent or produce any action or affection” (ibid, 3.1.1).
 Hume’s general position on morality is summarized in the statement that “ought cannot be derived from is”; that is, moral assessments (“ought”) cannot be rationally deduced from statements of mere fact (“is”).

 In more recent times, British philosopher Alfred Ayer (1910-1989) pushed the matter further with a theory called emotivism.
 On this view, not only are moral assessments emotional reactions, but they are merely expressions of feelings that report no fact whatsoever, not even about my own mental state.
 According to Ayer, there are two kinds of verbal utterances that we make.
 Some are factual reports, which convey true or false statements about the world.
 For example, “The bread is moldy” reports a fact about the bread.
 “I am a fan of Elvis” reports a fact about my feelings towards Elvis.
 Other utterances, however, are non-factual expressions: they only vent feelings, and do not even report facts.
 “Moldy bread, gag!” expresses my negative feelings about moldy bread.
 “Hooray for Elvis!” expresses my positive feelings for Elvis.
 Take, now, a moral utterance like “Bob acted justly.”
 Is this a factual report or a non-factual expression?
 It certainly looks like a factual report about some state of affairs in the world.
 However, according to Ayer, it is not: it is really a non-factual expression in disguise that does nothing more than vent feelings.
 When I say “Bob acted justly,” I am merely expressing my positive feelings about Bob’s conduct, and I may as well be uttering the phrase “Hooray for Bob’s conduct!”
 Ayer writes,